Bioenergy villages, a Local Core of Energy

 Figure 1: Branches from DER

 For its part, the approach of Decentralized Distributed Generation for the rural area has manifested in the concept of Bioenergy Villages.
 In this scenario, there are a few groups that can be targeted and influenced by this practice as shown below.

 - The municipality administration

-The type of applied bioenergy technologies may vary considerably accordingly to the potential of a region itself:
+Furthermore, the type of applied bioenergy technologies may vary considerably accordingly to the potential of a region itself such as:

 - CHP (combined heat and power)

 The main component for generation of energy in those villages and that bring simultaneous benefits to all areas and groups is the Biomass, one of the most important fuels in the world.
 It is based on conversion from organic material into energy sources.
 There are types of biomass sources as its possible to see in figure 2.

 Figure 2: Biomass Sources

 Source: What´s Up, Germany.
 Bioenergy & Hydropower.
 Types of Biomass.
 Available at: http://whatsupgermany.de/hydropower-bioenergy/